open-tale/open-tale.github.io/_docs/05-challenges.md

 #### Damage regarding the number of targets

-* When targeting 2 enemies at the same time, the Disadvantage midifier should be applied;
+* When attacking 2 enemies at the same time, the Disadvantage midifier should be applied;

-* For 3 enemies or more, the Inferiority modifier should be applied.
+* For 3 enemies or more, the Inferiority modifier should be applied;

 * Skills can only target one character at a time.